Also known as Idea Mapping, Spider Diagram and Spray Diagram.

 Oftentimes, mind maps will have a lot of branches and content.
 That’s why you need to be persistent and patient while working with them.

 Mind maps can help quickly identify and understand the structure of any concept and see how pieces of information fit together.
 They provide focus and clarity as they only use single words and simple phrases.
-This will offer new insights into new possibilities and creative solutions to improve existing processes and practices.
+This will offer insights into new possibilities and creative solutions to improve existing processes and practices.

 Other Formats